Ethiopians are dipping into digital wallets | DW | 14.09.2020

-In parts of Africa, paying for food, clothes or public transport with a phone is commonplace.
-Mobile money is taking off in Ethiopia too, with COVID-19 as the catalyst in the nation of over 100 million.
+In several parts of Africa, paying for food, clothes or public transport with a phone is commonplace.
+Mobile money is taking off in Ethiopia, too, with COVID-19 as the catalyst.

 It's early in the afternoon, yet small groups of men have already started to gather around the khat stands in the city of Jijiga.
-Hundreds of these stands are part of the urban scenery in Ethiopia's Somali region, where the amphetamine leaf is widely consumed.
-The practice of khat chewing belongs to tradition but the business is modernizing.
+Hundreds of these stands form part of the urban scenery in Ethiopia's Somali region, where the amphetamine leaf is widely consumed.
+The practice of khat-chewing has a long tradition, but the business is modernizing.

-Regular user Mohammed Abdehashi is not paying in cash for the first of his two fixes of the shiny green plant for the day, but by mobile money.
-The digital form of payment is becoming increasingly common in Jijiga.
-The COVID-19 pandemic has accelerated the trend.
+Mohammed Abdehashi, a regular user, is not paying in cash for the first of his two daily fixes of the shiny green plant, but with mobile money.
+The digital form of payment is becoming increasingly common in Jijiga, and the COVID-19 pandemic has accelerated what was already a trend.

 "I am afraid of COVID-19," the middle-aged man admits.
 "The counting of money with the hands causes disease, so instead I use HelloCash."